Here Are The 19 Cheapest Yet Great Places To Live In Missouri

 The cost of living in Neosho is 9.9% less than the Missouri average and 17.9% less than the national average.

 Of particular significance is Big Spring (historically known as Clark Spring), which is located near the historic downtown in the city’s main park, Big Spring Park.
-Other local springs include Bell’s Iron Spring (Walbridge Spring), and the Hatchery springs - Hearrell, McMahon, Bartholic and Elm Springs, that together with Big Spring and Bell’s Iron Spring collectively supply water to the National Fish Hatchery.
-The Neosho Commercial Historic District, McGinty’s Department Store Building, the Second Baptist Church and the Neosho High School are all listed in the National Register of Historic Places, with city renovation and preservation being a community-wide goal.
+Other local springs include Bell’s Iron Spring (Walbridge Spring), and the Hatchery springs - Hearrell, McMahon, Bartholic, and Elm Springs, which, together with Big Spring and Bell’s Iron Spring, collectively supply water to the National Fish Hatchery.
+The Neosho Commercial Historic District, McGinty’s Department Store Building, the Second Baptist Church, and the Neosho High School are all listed in the National Register of Historic Places, with city renovation and preservation being a community-wide goal.
+Neosho is one of the

 11. Webb City